 NOTE: General tuition is not charged for travel courses taken at or through Concordia University Texas.
-Students pay a fee that equals the cumulative cost of the trip plus a \$300 administrative fee.
+Students pay a fee that equals the cumulative cost of the trip.

 Concordia has high academic standards, and we expect the same of the off-campus experiences we provide to our students.
 We have selected and vetted approved programs and providers that we know offer rigorous academics and culturally grounded academic experiences.
 International travel coursework comes in as transfer credit and will not impact your GPA but you can get content credit for CTX courses.
-Only travel courses taught by CTX faculty through the CISC program are considered CTX courses and only those travel course grades count in your GPA.
+Only travel courses taught by CTX faculty are considered CTX courses and only those travel course grades count in your GPA.